-There is no separate admissions process for the AU/UGA Medical Partnership campus.
+There is no separate admissions process for the AU/UGA Medical Partnership campus or Southeast.
 All applicants applying through the Early Decision or Regular Decision program will complete one application through the American Medical College Applications Service (AMCAS).

-Preference is given to applicants with a baccalaureate degree from a regionally accredited college prior to entering the Medical College of Georgia.
+Preference is given to Georgia residents and applicants with a baccalaureate degree from a regionally accredited\ college prior to entering the Medical College of Georgia.
 The minimum requirement is 90 semester hours or 135 quarter hours.
 A limited number of highly competitive, non-degree applicants may be accepted each year.
-The non-degree college curriculum must be acceptable as the equivalent of the first three years leading to a bachelor's degree from a regionally accredited college or university.
+The non-degree college curriculum must be acceptable as the equivalent of the first three years leading to a bachelor's degree from a regionally accredited\ college or university.
 Applicants enrolled in a graduate degree program must complete all requirements of their graduate degree prior to matriculation.
-Students wishing to withdraw from a graduate course/program must receive prior approval from the Associate Dean for Admissions.
+Students wishing to withdraw from a graduate course/program must receive prior approval from the Senior Associate Dean for Admissions.
 Withdrawal requests are granted on a case-by-case basis.

-Accredited by the appropriate regional agency for colleges and schools, i.e., the equivalent of the Southern Association of Colleges and Schools.
+$Accredited \ by \ the \ appropriate \ regional \ agency \ for \ colleges \ and \ schools, \ i.e., \ the \ equivalent \ of \ the \ Southern \ Association \ of \ Colleges \ and \ Schools.$